ConstantinoSchillebeeckx/meowcow/README.md

 ## Config file

-This JSON file sets all the proper options for both the GUI and each of the plot types to be rendered.
+This configuration file sets all the proper options for both the GUI and each of the plot types to be rendered; an example file can be found in [js/config.js](js/config.js).

 #### Main (outer level)